sccnlab/PyMVPD_LITE/README.md

-# PyMVPD LITE
+# PyMVPD_LITE

-PyMVPD LITE: A LITE version of MultiVariate Pattern Dependence (MVPD) analysis in Python
+This is a lite version of [PyMVPD/](https://github.com/sccnlab/PyMVPD) to model the multivariate interactions between brain regions using fMRI data.
+You can find a description of the MVPD method in this article: https://doi.org/10.1371/journal.pcbi.1005799.

 ## MVPD Model Family
 1. Linear Regression Models